From BR Bullpen

 Biographical Information

 His baseball career began in 1936 as a pitcher for the Los Angeles Angels of the Pacific Coast League.
 His playing career spanned six decades including throwing a perfect inning for a Triple-A team in 1980 when he was 63 1/2.
-He was an 18 game winner for Ponca City early in his career, but his best pitching year was as a 20 game winner for Yakima in the Western International League in 1939.
-The Yakima Pippins had bought his contract for $400.
+He was an 18-game winner for Ponca City early in his career, but his best pitching year was as a 20-game winner for Yakima Pippins in the Western International League in 1939.
+The team had bought his contract for $400.

 He bounced around several minor league systems until World War II, where he served in the South Pacific while also playing on Army baseball teams.
-Competing Army teams managed by Yankee greats Joe DiMaggio and Red Ruffing simultaneously recruited him, but Kittle chose to play for another pitcher in Ruffing.
+Competing Army teams managed by New York Yankees greats Joe DiMaggio and Red Ruffing simultaneously recruited him, but Kittle chose to play for another pitcher in Ruffing.

-Kittle coached the Houston Astros (1971-1975) and the St. Louis Cardinals (1981-1983) and was the Cardinals' pitching coach when the team won the 1982 World Series.
+Kittle coached for the Houston Astros (1971-1975) and the St. Louis Cardinals (1981-1983).
+He was the Cardinals' pitching coach when the team won the 1982 World Series.
 He was a special assignment pitching coach for the Seattle Mariners his last five years.
 He is also reported to have won 1,329 games as a minor league manager.
-He died nine days short of his 87th birthday from diabetes complications and kidney failure and is buried at Yakima Cemetery in Yakima WA.
+He died nine days short of his 87th birthday from diabetes complications and kidney failure and is buried at Yakima Cemetery in Yakima, WA.

 Principal sources for Hub Kittle include newspaper obituaries (OB), government records (VA,CM,CW), Sporting Life (SL), Baseball Digest, The Sporting News (TSN), The Sports Encyclopedia:Baseball 2006 by David Neft & Richard Cohen (N&C), old Who's Who in Baseballs (none) (WW), old Baseball Registers (1971-1975;1981) (BR), TSN's Daguerreotypes (none) (DAG), The Historical Register, The Baseball Necrology by Bill Lee (BN), Pat Doyle's Professional Ballplayer DataBase(PD), The Baseball Library (BL); various Encyclopediae including The Official Encyclopedia of Baseball by Turkin & Thompson (T&T), MacMillan Baseball Encyclopedia (Mac), Total Baseball (TB), The Bill James Historical Abstract (BJ) and The Encyclopedia of Minor League Baseball (LJ); Retrosheet (RS), The Baseball Chronology (BC), Baseball Page (BP), The Baseball Almanac (BA), Baseball Cube (B3) and obituaries at deadballera.com (DBE) as well as research by Reed Howard (RH), Pat Doyle (PD) and Frank Hamilton (FH).

-- TSN named him Minor League Executive of the Year in 1960
+- The Sporting News Minor League Executive of the Year in 1960

-- Oldest man ever to play in OB
+- Oldest man ever to play in Organized Baseball